byo/bswieckidev-blog/content/post/2019-07-14-k-dag-university.md

 how to operate there and the system knows what I've mastered so far.

 Few months later I'm sent to a training session.
-I know it's pretty expensive so I could never affor that by myself.
+I know it's pretty expensive so I could never afford that by myself.
 Bu the company sees a big potential in me so they believe it's worth it.
 Before starting the course I've sent my profile to the trainer.
-He was well prepared - he knew exactly what the background of our group was so he tuned the material to our current kwnowledge.
+He was well prepared - he knew exactly what the background of our group was so he tuned the material to our current knowledge.
 Once we've completed the course, he also signed all certificates for us - my profile has been updated once again, new achievements unlocked on my LinkedIn account :)

 The idea is here, what's next?
 ------------------------------

 I don't know how about you but I'm sold on the idea and would like to implement it one day.
 It could be made fully decentralized and distributed, could be shaped in a way to make the knowledge more approachable and accessible.
 It could also have many implementations as long as the core is strong and well thought off.
 There are also many ways to monetize K-DAG so why not try doing it?